Leo Hamerlynck

 lhamerlynck@berkeley.edu

-Leo Hamerlynck’s graduate research focuses on energy transport within complex nanoscale systems, particularly photosynthetic systems.
-Leo uses time-resolved spectroscopic and microscopic techniques to study how energy carriers migrate following photoexcitation.
+Leo Hamerlynck’s graduate research focused on energy transport within complex nanoscale systems, particularly photosynthetic systems.
+Leo used time-resolved spectroscopic and microscopic techniques to study how energy carriers migrate following photoexcitation.
 Previously, he has used transient absorption anisotropy to characterize incoherent intra-complex energy transfer in a biomimetic light-harvesting protein complex, demonstrating the significant impact that disorder in energy and chromophore configuration have on long-ranged energy transport in such systems.